Join the IAH or renew your membership now for 2025! Visit the Membership and Donations page for more info.

 Annual Conference

-The 44th annual IAH Conference will be held on Friday April 5 and Saturday April 6 at the Indiana University Campus (IUPUI) in downtown Indianapolis.
-Historians, archivists, K-12 teachers, graduate students, and college and university scholars will gather to explore the conference theme “Historical Intelligence.”
-The IAH CFP is now available at the link below.
-Proposals for papers, panels, roundtables, lightning sessions, and working groups relating to any historical subject are due by January 15, 2024.
+The 45th annual IAH Conference will be held on Friday April 4 and Saturday April 5, 2025 at Hanover College in southern Indiana.
+Historians, librarians, archivists, K-12 teachers, graduate students, and college and university scholars will gather to explore the conference theme “Revolutionary Eras: Long Past, Gone Astray, and Still Underway.”

 Important Dates